barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/template_matching.png){: width="500"}\
 <span style="font-size: x-small">Figure 7: An illustration of template matching.
 Here, the "template" is an image of a diamond.
 Each pixel within the image is systematically checked to see how well the template "fits" in that location.
 Areas of good fit are recorded as matches.</span>

-In template matching, the template is equivalent to the convolutional filter.
-However, this article proposes templates because they are more intuitive since they "look" like the feature to match.
-Of course, cross-correlation is one _scoring_ scheme commonly used to compare templates; others are the Sum of Square Differences (SSD) and the Sum of Absolute Differences (SAD).
+In template matching, the template has a similar form to the convolutional filter.
+However, here they are preferred since they "look" like the feature they match.
+Note that cross-correlation can be considered to be one type of cost function used for template matching; others are the Sum of Square Differences (SSD) and the Sum of Absolute Differences (SAD).

 #### 3.1.2 Classification Logic ####

-The first part of the CNN is a set of convolutional filter layers that transform an image into a feature-based image descriptor.
+As previously noted, the first part of the CNN is a set of convolutional filter layers that transform an image into a feature-based image descriptor.
 In the previous section [section 3.1.1](#subsubsec_convolution), we proposed replacing this set of convolutional filters with layers of template matching.

 The next part of the network uses the extracted image descriptor to classify the image.
 A standard Artificial Neural Network (ANN) is the usual tool for achieving this.
 However, the fact that an ANN is a "black box" goes against the spirit of this work.
 Fortunately, there exists a set of more transparent machine-learning algorithms, including Bayesian Learning [[4]](#ch1997bayesian), Rule-base learning [[6]](#furnkranz2015brief) and Decision Trees [[8]](#kamiran2010discrimination).
 The downside of these approaches is that they are often too simplistic to encode complicated models.
 However, for the problem at hand, it is felt that at least one of these approaches should be able to serve the purpose.

 <a name="subsec_state"></a>